 Students who are also carers

 You may have caring responsibilities to manage on top of your studying.
-This can be caring for a child, a parent, a partner, a sibling or another friend/relative.
+This can be caring for a child, a parent, a partner, a sibling or another friend and/or relative.
 If you are in this position, you are not alone.

 The extent of the caring required will vary, but for some students this will take up a large amount of time.
 In order to ensure you and the person you are caring for obtain all the benefits you are entitled to, we recommend you speak to a local advice agency.